-This chapter sets out the key activities of the PQ Stage.
+This chapter sets out the key activities of the PQ Stage and EPQ Stage.

-- 7.0.1.
-The PQ Stage is the first stage of the Tender Exercise following tender commencement. - 7.0.2.
-The purpose of the PQ Stage is to identify a suitable shortlist of Bidders to proceed to the ITT Stage.
-It is anticipated that a PQ Stage will take approximately six months to complete, to the point of publishing a shortlist of bidders for the ITT stage. - 7.0.3.
-Pre-Qualification may consist of a PQ and a Qualification to Tender stage, or only a PQ stage (referred to as Enhanced Qualification in some Ofgem documents). - 7.0.4.
-The key activities associated with this stage are summarised below.
+- 7.1 The PQ Stage or EPQ Stage is the first stage of the Tender Exercise following tender commencement.
+The EPQ Stage is an extended version of the PQ stage of a Tender Exercise that can be used where the Authority decides not to run a QTT Stage. - 7.2 The purpose of the PQ and QTT Stage, or EPQ stage, is to identify a suitable shortlist of Bidders to proceed to the ITT Stage.
+It is anticipated that this will take approximately six months to complete, to the point of publishing a shortlist of bidders for the ITT stage. - 7.3 In some cases, we may hold an additional EPQ Stage and the relevant process is set out in this chapter. - 7.4 The key activities associated with this stage are summarised below.

-7.1.
 Confidentiality Agreements

-- 7.1.1.
-Ofgem will publish, via the Portal, a Confidentiality Agreement and Conflicts of Interest Declaration for each Qualifying Project, along with instructions that apply to those documents outlining the date, time and manner in which the Bidder should submit the Confidentiality Agreement to Ofgem.
-The Confidentiality Agreement will already have been signed by the relevant Developer, as detailed in Section 4 and should not be amended. - 7.1.2.
-Each prospective Bidder must submit a signed Confidentiality Agreement and Conflicts of Interest Declaration to Ofgem. - 7.1.3.
-Once Ofgem has received the signed Confidentiality Agreement and Conflicts of Interest Declaration from prospective Bidders, it will provide access to the relevant project-specific information.
+- 7.5 Ofgem will publish, via the Portal, a Confidentiality Agreement and Conflicts of Interest Declaration for each Qualifying Project, along with instructions that apply to those documents outlining the date, time and manner in which the Bidder should submit the Confidentiality Agreement to Ofgem.
+The Confidentiality Agreement will already have been signed by the relevant Developer, as detailed in Section 4 and should not be amended. - 7.6 Each prospective Bidder must submit a signed Confidentiality Agreement and Conflicts of Interest Declaration to Ofgem in accordance with the instructions referred to in paragraph 7.5.
+Doing so is regarded as the Bidder's expression of interest in the Tender Round.
+This also applies where the Bidder intends to also, or only, participate in an additional EPQ Stage for a Tender Exercise where held. - 7.7 Once Ofgem has received the signed Confidentiality Agreement and Conflicts of Interest Declaration from prospective Bidders, it will provide access to the relevant project-specific information.